trambarhq/relaks-route-manager/README.md

 ### reloadFaultyScript

-Automatically force the page to reload when WebPack fails to load a JavaScript module.
-The [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigation) is used to check whether the page has already reloaded, so that the page won't reload repeatedly when the error cannot actually be resolved.
+Force the document to reload when WebPack fails to load a JavaScript module.
+The [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigation) is used to check whether the document has already been refreshed, so that the document will not continually reload if the error cannot be resolved by reloading.

 Default value: `false`